 In Spain we easily eat fresh fish three to four times a week.
 But here in Belgium it is not that straightforward.
 Perhaps three to four times a month maybe at the most.
 And we usually go for cod fish, trout, plaice or salmon.

 In Spain we are spoiled with a better choice of fresh fish: sea bream, sea bass, sardines, snapper and excellent seafood such as clams, squid and prawns.

-I have to admit that if the price is too high, then we usually buy another type of cheaper flat fish such as plaice.
-But whenever I see skate fish at my fishmonger’s at a decent price, come rain or shine: I am making fried skate at home that day!
+I have to admit that if the price is too high in Belgium, then we usually buy another type of cheaper flat fish such as plaice.
+But whenever I see skate fish at my fishmonger’s at a decent price, come rain or shine: I am making pan fried skate fish at home that day!

-A classic way to serve skate in Belgium, is pan fried skate in a traditional caper and lemon sauce.
+A classic way to serve skate in Belgium, is pan fried skate wings with capers.
+That is a traditional preparation of skate in a caper and lemon sauce.